Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

    iotedge logs -f {moduleName}
    ```

 1. An additional option for checking the interaction between modules is to use [Device Explorer](https://github.com/Azure/azure-iot-sdk-csharp/releases/tag/2019-1-4){:target="_blank"}.
 It's currently only available for Windows.
-You'll need you IoT Edge device connection string to be able to poll your device.
+You'll need your IoT Edge device connection string to be able to poll your device.

 ## Clean up resources